 However note that Streams and consumer groups are persisted and replicated using the Valkey default replication, so:

-• By default the asynchronous replication will not guarantee that XADD commands or consumer groups state changes are replicated: after a failover something can be missing depending on the ability of replicas to receive the data from the master.
+commands or consumer groups state changes are replicated: after a failover something can be missing depending on the ability of replicas to receive the data from the primary. - The

 So when designing an application using Streams and consumer groups, make sure to understand the semantical properties your application should have during failures, and configure things accordingly, evaluating whether it is safe enough for your use case.